-Ah, I see the Dodgers and the Cardinals are our Sunday night TV baseball contestants this week; from Dodger Stadium.
+Ah, I see the Dodgers are on TV baseball this week; from Dodger Stadium.
 Great.
 Now I’m gonna want a Dodger Dog all night.

 I know I’ve mentioned once or twice…or perhaps a hundred times before how much I love baseball.
 I come by this infatuation honestly and early.

 I grew up in North Lexington, on a street named Gay Place.
 Go ahead, snicker if you wish, but all it meant to us then was that it made it easy to fill out any forms requiring a home address.
 I didn’t need to write out street names like “Henry Clay Boulevard” and “Avenue of Champions” until much later in my intellectual development.
 To be perfectly accurate, the street was South Gay Place and yes, there was and still is a North Gay Place.
 Today I suppose we would call this configuration a cul-de-sac, but in the late 50’s/early 60’s the only French we knew was French’s Yellow Mustard (See?
 Completely obsessing on those Dodger Dogs).

 On Gay Place, in the summer, we played baseball all the time, everywhere, and with all kinds of equipment or no .

 We mowed the vacant field behind our street and played on the stubble.
 The field was severely canted on a hill.
 What did we care?
 Oh sure, the run uphill to first base was arduous and rarely successful, but if you made it, you could attain Olympic speed from first to third.
 Flat is seriously over-rated.